-In less than 13 months, ICE’s Hospitality Management diploma program will show you – both inside and outside of the classroom – how to get on the fast track to success in the world of hotels, tourism or even hotel restaurant management.
-What's more, with ICE's new partnership with Excelsior College, you can build on your Hospitality Management diploma with an associate degree from Excelsior.
+In less than 12 months, ICE’s Hospitality Management diploma program will show you – both inside and outside of the classroom – how to get on the fast track to success in the world of hotels, tourism or even hotel restaurant management.

 If You Can Make It Here...

 Fortunately, there is no better training ground than New York City, clearly one of the world’s busiest and most vibrant centers for hotels, hospitality and tourism.
 Defying the sluggish global economy, New York City’s hotel management sector is growing at a record-breaking pace.
 Tourists and business travelers are generating demand for everything from high-end boutique hotels to high-volume budget chains throughout the metropolitan area.
 That means more job opportunities and career growth for our students than just about anywhere in the world.

 Your curriculum will be a unique blend of in-classroom course work, role-playing, guest lectures by industry experts and field trips.
 Using NYC as your classroom, over the span of 438 hours, your experienced instructors will lay the educational foundation you need to achieve success in this expansive industry.
 This is followed by a 200-hour externship experience at the hotel or hospitality enterprise of your choosing.